Laura-Gomez/Find-RIs/README.md

  1. Identification of genomic range por TF regulation
  2. Association of each BS to its corresponding target gene or genes
- 3. Identificaction of RIs, if there is change in expression of target gene
+ 3. Identificaction of RIs, if there is a change in expression of the target gene

-## Identification of genomic range por TF regulation
+## Identification of genomic range of regulation by TF

+TFBS data was downloaded from RegulonDB.
+For every TF the most upstream distance and the most downstream distance was obtained.
+The distance was calculated between the center of the TFBS and the TSS.

+All this information is found at: data/MaximalDistancesPerTF.txt

 ## Association of each BS to its corresponding target gene or genes